 We moved to the first property we visited, in Rua da Gloria.
 This was our first address after we got married, nearly 10 years ago.
 And, we lived there for 7 years.

 I used to work in London for 6 months and then come back home to Lisbon for another 6.
-Lisbon is really convenient for traveling to and from.
+Lisbon is convenient for traveling to and from.

 K-Pop is super trendy and you are a prestigious, international dancer.
 Why did you choose Lagoa for your studio?